plancherb1/academic-kickstart/content/office_hours/_index.md

 | Tuesday         | December 13      | **2:00 PM - 4:00 PM EDT**   | Milstein 512  |
 -->

-For Spring 2022, my office hours will generally be 11:00am-1:00pm on Wednesdays, with changes and cancellations due to schedule conflicts or holidays.
+For Spring 2022, my office hours will generally be 11:00am-1:00pm on Wednesdays, with changes and cancellations due to scheduling conflicts or holidays.
 The full schedule is below, with changes shown in **bold**.
 Updates to office hours will usually be noted at least a week in advance, except for (rare) emergency cancellations.

 | Day of the Week | Date             | Time                        | Location      |
 |-----------------|------------------|-----------------------------|---------------|